bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 ### Seagate Media Server
 Seagate Media Server was a service which would allow you to view content on your Seagate Central remotely or on your phone by registering an account with Seagate.
-This was discontinued as per the notice at
+This service is now completely defunct and does not work.
+It was discontinued in mid 2021 as per the notice at

 https://www.seagate.com/us/en/support/downloads/seagate-media/

 Note, this is different to the Twonky DLNA service that provides access to media for player devices on your home network.
+The DLNA service is still working.

-Also note that if you upgrade the Linux kernel on your Seagate Central then you **must** also disable this service otherwise the unit will hang on boot.
+By disabling the Seagate Media Service we stop the Seagate Central from spending cpu and memory resources on something that serves no purpose.
+This service can consume over 100MB of system memory if left activated.

-By disabling this service we stop the Seagate Central from spending cpu and memory resources on something that serves no purpose.
 In addition, some users have reported that this service generates thousands of files containing megabytes of rubbish data in the Public folder.
-These files start with the following names.
+These files start with the following names and are safe to delete.

      bootstrapdb
      media_server_daemon.txt
      messages

-Run the following commands to disable the Media Server.
+Run the following commands on the Seagate Central as root to disable the Seagate Media Server.

     update-rc.d -f media_server_daemon remove
     update-rc.d -f media_server_ui_daemon remove